Certificates and domain matching

 GoDoxy does not create a certificate per route.
 It issues a single certificate that covers every domain listed in

-is enabled but no certs are present incerts/
+autocertis enabled but no certs are present incerts/.- The set of

 You can also use an existing (including self-signed) certificate.